itsjw/laravel-api-recipes/README.md

 Recipes is an app where amateur chefs can show what food they can make for people to order.
 People can leave reviews for a specific recipe made by a a specific chef.
-Chefs can register recipes they can make from a list of recipes.
+Chefs can pick recipes they are able to make(well) from a list of recipes; these will be called entrées.

 API calls implemented: